KDE/kdesrc-build/README.md

 A sample configuration file is included for demonstration purposes.
 You could copy it to `~/.config/kdesrc-buildrc` and edit manually.
-However, it is advised to use provided `kdesrc-build-setup` script instead.
+However, it is advised to use provided `kdesrc-build --generate-config` script instead.

 ## HELP!!!